 - Attempt to crash a system or exploit weaknesses in security

-Web registration in LoboOnLine (Banner Self Service) may be accessed directly through your Internet connection from any computer, both on or off campus.
-LoboOnLine works with Internet Explorer, Firefox, and Safari.
-If web registration does not work with your browser, or you do not have Internet access, please use one of the Computer labs or Campus Kiosks located on campus.
+Web registration in mySRSU (Banner Self Service) may be accessed directly through your internet connection from any computer, both on or off campus. mySRSU works with Internet Explorer, Edge, Chrome, Firefox, and Safari.
+If web registration does not work with your browser, or you do not have Internet access, please use one of the computer labs or campus kiosks located on campus.

-Once you have entered LoboOnLine, which is specific to your role as a student, select the Student tab and then select Registration.
-From the Registration Menu, you may select one of the eleven options described in Table 1 below: (These screens or the options contained within them may not be available at all times.
+Once you have entered your Student Dashboard in mySRSU, which is specific to your role as a student, select the Register for Classes or View Class Schedule.
+You may select one of the six options described in Table 1 below in Registration Options & Definitions: (These screens or the options contained within them may not be available at all times.
 You will not be able to register for classes until the registration, schedule adjustment, or add/drop period begins.)

 If you need to search for a specific course or courses to add, you can search the schedule on the web by subject, course number, title, part of term, schedule type, campus, instructor, or time/day.
 You can search for classes for an upcoming registration by using the Look Up Classes to Add menu option.
 In order to perform a class search in either Look-up Classes to Add or Class Schedule, you must choose at least one subject.
 If you want all courses with a particular attribute (Weekend Format, for example), but don’t want to specify a subject, you can highlight all the subjects by using the shift key, and the arrow down button to highlight the entire subject list.
 After you have identified the criteria for your search, select the Class Search button at the bottom of the screen to submit your search.
 When you perform a Class Search, a list of courses that meet your criteria will display.
 When registration is available, the first column is a Select box that will allow you to place a check by those courses you wish to add.
 If there is no box, registration is not open.
 If there is a letter C in the first column, the course is closed and cannot be added to your schedule.
 The following 19 columns provide information about the course to include CRN, Subject, Course Number, Section, Campus, Credits, Title, Days, Time, and Location, and Attributes.
 The column titled CAP refers to the maximum capacity for a class.
 This number is determined by the department.
 The column titled ACT refers to the actual number of students currently enrolled in the course.
 The column titled REM refers to the number of remaining open seats in a class.
 The columns titled XL CAP, XL ACT, and XL REM refer to a course or courses that are cross listed with the course in your search.
 Notice the column titled ATTRIBUTE.
 This is where you will see if a course meets a Core Curriculum or other degree requirement, has additional fees, requires instructor permission, or is exempt from the 3-repeat rule.
 From the class search results page, you can register for classes, return and perform a new search, or go back to the Add/Drop Worksheet page by selecting one of the buttons beneath the course listing.